- The TV picture is too big, or looks zoomed in too much so that you can't read the text crawling along the bottom of a news channel

 (A brief history of high definition TV)

-Why are TVs so complicated these days?
-Why is the TV capable of displaying a picture incorrectly?
+Why are TVs even capable of displaying pictures incorrectly?
 To answer this question we need to go back a few years to the time when high definition television was first being developed.
 There were many factors the inventors had to consider in the design of the system.
 Among the considerations was that they did not want the new wide-screen way of framing video to replace the original shape.
-So they included the old-school format among the new formats.
-The intent was to provide options so that broadcasters, DVD manufacturers and streaming video providers would have the freedom to choose how they wanted their picture to be framed.
-In fact, the original specification allowed for up to 18 variations of picture formats (although many of them are not used).
+So they included the old-school framing size among the new formats.
+The intent was to give broadcasters, DVD manufacturers and streaming video providers the freedom to choose how they wanted their picture to be framed.
+By the way, the original specification allowed for up to 18 variations of picture formats (although many of them are not used).

-The existence of these options, however, has brought us the delema we now face today.
+With variety comes complexity, and it is this variety of formats that has brought us the delema we now face today.
 Depending on how the video content was originally produced and the device upon which it is viewed, the dimensions of the image on the screen may not always be consistent from one source to another, or between TV channels, programs, or even commercials.
 The bottom line is that not every source of video is meant to completely fill a wide TV screen.

 This brings us to the other piece of the puzzle, namely the shape of the television screen itself.
 Today, you cannot purchase a TV that does not have a wide screen.
-The term high definition refers to today's high-resolution video dispayed in a wide-screen format.
-The width-to-height ratio of a wide TV screen is 16-by-9.
-This is called the aspect ratio.
-In contrast to wide screens, the old-school analog TV screens along with TV programs that were produced back in the 1900's had an aspect ratio of 4-by-3.
-This original, narrower format is known as standard definition.
-As we explained above, today's modern digital TV system accomodates both of these formats.
+The term high definition refers to today's high-resolution digital video displayed on a wide screen.
+The width-to-height ratio of a wide television screen is 16-by-9.
+This ratio is known as the aspect ratio.
+In contrast to today's wide flat screens, the TV picture tubes of long ago (as well as the TV programs produced in those days) had an aspect ratio of 4-by-3.
+The digital video counterpart to this is known as standard definition.

-It should be no surprise that when a standard definition broadcast is properly displayed on a wide, high definition screen, the picture does not fill the screen horizontally.
-There will be a gap on both sides of the picture - this is known as pillarboxing.
+It should be no surprise, then, that when a standard definition broadcast is properly displayed on a wide, high definition screen, the picture will not fill the screen horizontally.
+Instead, originator will intentionally pillarbox the video image with a gap (usually black) on both sides.
+This is known as pillarboxing.
+The intent, obviously, is to keep the shape of the original picture even though it is being presented on a wide screen.

 The flip side of this happens when a program or signal source having a wide-screen format is viewed on a 4-by-3 display.
 The picture will appear in the middle of the screen sandwiched between a layer of black on the top and on the bottom.
 It will be as if the picture was being viewed through a letterbox on the front door of a house.
 This technique of format accommodation is known as letterboxing, and it is the only way that the whole wide screen picture can be viewed without distortion.
 This technique is also utilized for films originally shot with a super-wide format (like Super Panavision).

-In spite of how the inventors, the broadcasters, and the film-makers intended to have TV viewers watch their stuff, some people will still insist that their wide TV screen should be completely filled all of the time, regardless of the incoming picture format.
-To satisfy this need, many TVs (and some set-top boxes) have a setting that will "stretch" the pictures when they are narrow so that they fill the screen all of the time.
-You would have come across this feature while preforming the instructions at the top of this article.
-This feature will cause all 4-by-3 material to be horizontally stretched, or what is known as anamorphic.
-Some viewers may find this to be visually disturbing, while others will not be bothered by the distortion at all.
+In spite of how the inventors, the broadcasters, and the film-makers intended to have TV viewers watch their stuff, some people will insist that everything they watch should be completely fill their wide TV screen all of the time, regardless of the incoming picture format.
+To satisfy this need, many TVs (and some set-top boxes) have a setting that will "stretch" the pictures when they are narrow (you might have come across this feature while performing the instructions at the top of this article).
+The setting causes all 4-by-3 material to be horizontally stretched, or anamorphic.
+While some viewers may find this to be visually disturbing, others will not be bothered by the distortion at all.
+It is a feature that the television manufacturing industry was forced to adopt because of consumer demands.

 There is another zoom setting on some TVs called justified.
 This setting stretches a narrowly-framed picture to fit a wide-screen, but only on the far-left and far-right sides leaving the center of the image unstretched.
 It may make a talking head on a news channel look good, but reveals its unnatural distortion when the camera pans a scene horizonally.